vincentrohde/vincent21/README.md

 ### Sections

-The page is divided in unique sections, such as the  ``Work`` section.
-They then act as a static templates, that uses blocks and components to display the information provided to them.
+The page is divided into unique sections, such as the  ``Work`` section.
+They then act as static templates, that use blocks and components to display the information provided to them.

 ![](./assets/section.png)